janklasek1/berlin_marathon_project_placha_klasek/marathon_documentation/docs/index.md

 ### Code
-The code is divided into three notebooks (for their content open the respective link on the left:
+The code is divided into three notebooks (for their content open the respective link on the left):

 1. Scraper